floriaaan/goodfood/services/delivery/README.md

 - You can use nvm to set your Node version using:
   - `nvm use`.
 - You can use docker to run your Postgres database using:
-  - `docker run --name postgres -e POSTGRES_PASSWORD=password -d postgres`.
+  - `docker run --name postgres -p 5432:5432 -e POSTGRES_PASSWORD=password -d postgres`

 ## Getting started